 Got more questions?
 Reach out and let's talk.

 I'd be delighted to talk with you about the many exciting possibilities that await you at UAB and Birmingham.
-Contact me for more information about the research infectious diseases fellowship.
+Contact me for more information about this funded research opportunity.

 Christina Muzny, MD, MSPH, Program Director